Big Horn Wall Rock Climbing

 This wall is visible from the Sitting Bull Falls State Park parking lot, however, the wall is further away than it appears, and the approach is a bit convoluted in order to protect the delicate environment located just beyond the artificial grass lawn, 1000 square foot brick restroom facility, and concrete and pavement parking lot.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Big Horn Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Big Horn Wall:

 Featured Route For Big Horn Wall

 Tribal War 5.12c 7b+ 27 IX- 27 E6 6b New Mexico